lighterbird/OpenGL_Tutorial/readme.md

 The output should look something like this (for n = 6)
 ![loading animation](readme_resources/exercise_soln.gif)

+## Exercise 2:
+Complete the following tasks (Using codes from demo_3 folder):

+### Tasks
+1. Constrain the circle from going outside the screen bounds
+2. Disable manual input, and make the circle fall to the ground like a rigid body (ie- add gravity).
+3. Make it so that pressing/holding SPACE spawns new circles with randomized initial velocities, and they bounce back when colliding with screen borders (ignore collisions among circles)

 ## References
 Use the following reference links to further learn python opengl